-- 12. The California Asset Management Program (CAMP) - a.
-Maximum percent of portfolio: 10%
+- 12.13.
+The California Asset Management Program (CAMP) - a.
+Maximum percent of portfoliodollar limit: 10% double the LAIF limit

 The CAMP shall be reviewed annually in order to monitor its continuing suitability as an investment option for Alameda CTC.
 Funds invested in CAMP will follow CAMP policies and procedures.